sdemchenko/kyiv-table-tennis/schedule_en.md

 * 10:30 am.
 "Orion". 🏆 A 0-25 ranking tournament.
 * 11:00 am - 2:00 pm.
 "KRSP".
 A ladder competition.
 * 11:00 am.
 "Volia". 🏆 A 0-20 ranking tournament.
+  * October 26: [few people have registered](https://t.me/skVolyaKvadrat/20965), so the tournament might be cancelled
 * 11:10 am.
 "Himars". 🏆 A 0-100 ranking tournament.
 * 11:30 am.
 "Pokolinnia". 🏆 A 0-100 non-ranking tournament.
 * 12:00 pm - 2:15 pm.
 Sports School #23.
 A ladder competition.